import NumPy and the PyTeNet package

 # the length of x is equal to the physical Hilbert space dimension,

-# i.e., d^L with L the number of lattice sites:
+# i.e., d^nsites with nsites the number of lattice sites:

 [10]: